lllyasviel/sketchKeras/README.md

 ![pic](https://raw.githubusercontent.com/lllyasviel/sketchKeras/master/github/example.jpg)

-As we can see, though the picture is denoised by "threslod", it differs far from real artificial sketch.
+eAs we can see, though the picture is denoised by "threslod", it differs far from real artificial sketch.
 So it remains much improvement place in paintsChainer.

 Finally, let us see the result of sketchKeras: